RIKEN-RCCS/lens3/README.md

 also provides a simple Web-UI for managing a bucket pool.
 A "bucket pool" is a management unit in Lens3 which is associated to each MinIO instance.
 A Web-UI is used to register S3 buckets to a pool.
-This service, called "Wui", is started as a systemd serivce.
+This service, called "Api", is started as a systemd serivce.

 Refer to [MinIO](https://min.io) about MinIO.